 How dangerous is it if your key turns but won’t unlock your house door?

-Reasons why your key keeps turning in the door lock (and how to fix this)
+Reasons why the key keeps spinning in the lock

-Now that we’ve covered some of the main signs for why your key keeps turning in your door lock or why your key turns but won’t unlock, it’s time to look at the solutions to this problem.
+It’s time to look at how to fix the key from spinning in lock.
 However, before you take any drastic measures, make sure that you are using the right key as a preliminary check.

 #1.
 Failing cam/tailpiece lever